ABOUT US

 Nomadics Tipi Makers facilities and the homes of its staff are located upon the ancestral lands of the Wasq’u (Wasco) and Tana’nma (Warm Springs) people, who have been stewards of this land since time immemorial.
 Numu (Paiute) peoples, who were relocated to this region by force from Oregon counties to the South and East, are included in this acknowledgement because their descendants are now a part of the Confederated Tribes of Warm Springs.
 It is Nomadics Tipi Makers intent and responsibility to work with customers and community members, to recognize and support local indigenous cultural awareness, not just in Oregon, but in each region of the US that we serve.
 We work daily to grow respect for the unique indigenous peoples that know this land as their home, especially their efforts to retain and restore traditional practices and language.

-Nomadics Tipi Makers give ongoing contributions to the Warm Springs Community Action Team, as well as Lakota Peoples Law Project.
+Nomadics Tipi Makers gives ongoing contributions to the Warm Springs Community Action Team, as well as Lakota Peoples Law Project.
 We encourage you to do the same.

 Donate to Warm Springs Community Action